-The weight of the uterus on the major veins of the pelvis can cause a build-up of fluid in the body during pregnancy.
+The weight of the uterus on the major veins of the pelvis can cause a buildup of fluid in the body during pregnancy.
 In most cases, it is nothing to worry about and generally resolves after the baby is born.

 Physical inactivity can sometimes cause water retention.

-Exercise is necessary to stimulate the lymphatic system to carry out its function of regulating overflow - bringing fluids back into the bloodstream at rates that may regulate body water levels.
+Exercise is necessary to stimulate the lymphatic system to carry out its function of regulating overflow, bringing fluids back into the bloodstream at rates that may regulate body water levels.
 Very long periods of physical inactivity, such as a long-haul flight, increase the risk of water retention.

-During a long-haul flight, even minor physical movements, such as standing up on tiptoes a few times, rotating the ankles, and wiggling the toes can help reduce fluid retention.
+During a long-haul flight, even minor physical movements, such as standing up on tiptoes a few times, rotating the ankles, and wiggling the toes, can help reduce fluid retention.

 Humans require a certain level of proteins for effective water balance.
 An individual with severe protein deficiency may find it harder to get the water from the tissue spaces back into the capillaries.
 The enlarged abdomen of someone who is starving is mainly caused by a lack of protein in their diet.

 When inflammation is present in the body, histamine is released.
 Histamine causes the gaps between the cells of the capillary walls to widen, making them leakier.
 The aim is to make it easier for infection-fighting white blood cells to quickly get to the site of inflammation.

-Medication caused water retention
+Medication-caused water retention

 Some medications can cause water retention, including: